tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 frontmatter, directives, ToCs, GFM, MDX, etc) can be provided by [remark plugins][].

-This can make understanding the setup and configuration a little confusing with the documentation being spread across a number of packages and projects.
+This can make understanding the setup and configuration a little confusing, with the documentation being spread across a number of packages and projects.

 ## Fixing Markdown